fhiso/legacy-format/data-model.md

     Contains a description of the confidence that this relationship exists.
     Known values include {`challenged`, `disproven`, `proven`}.

-    No matter the contents, there *should* be a `[elf:NOTE_STRUCTURE]` within this structure's superstructure that describes the the proof or challenge.
+    No matter the contents, there *should* be a `[elf:NOTE_STRUCTURE]` within this structure's superstructure that describes the proof or challenge.

 Default tag
 :   `STAT`